emiliorojasflo/job_application_tracking_automation/README.md

 Claude Haiku 4.5 costs about $0.001 per email classified.
 For a heavy job-search month (~500 candidate emails), expect well under a dollar total.
 Processed emails are labeled and never re-classified.

-## What's not built yet

-- **Outlook support** — would need a separate Power Automate flow writing to the same Sheet.
-- **"Ghosted" auto-status** — a daily trigger that flips non-terminal applications to `Ghosted` after 30 days of silence.
-Easy add.
-- **Push notifications** — Gmail push requires a GCP project with Pub/Sub.
-  Polling every 5 minutes was the pragmatic call.
-- **Web UI** — the Sheet *is* the UI.
-If demand emerged, a Next.js front end could read the same Sheet via the Sheets API.

-## License

-MIT — do whatever you want with it.